Anthimos Ananiadis

 Anthem Moss (Born 9 June 1985), or Anthimos Ananiadis (Άνθιμος Ανανιάδης), is a Greek actor, director, producer, and model best known from his leading role in Maria, i Aschimi, the Greek edition of the television series Ugly Betty.
 For most of 2007-2008, he simultaneously played the lead role of Benjamin Braddock in The Graduate at the Bretania Theatre.

-He found his film company AA Productions which co-produced the mystery-action noir film The Greek Job (2023) set in contemporary Greece has been developing for years where Ananiadis directs and stars in the film, with music by Mikis Theodorakis approved the use of his composition Dromoi Palioi (“Old Roads”) in a modern arrangement before his passing, with an international cast, including notable actors, his stepfather, the late Greek actor Kostas Voutsas, in his final film appearance, Eric Roberts, Greek-Australian Costas Mandylor, Rico Simonini, Maria Korinthiou, Mihalis Markatis, Iphigenia Makri, Vangelis Mourikis and others.
+He found his film company AA Productions which co-produced the mystery-action noir film The Greek Job (2023) set in contemporary Greece has been developing for years where Ananiadis directs and stars in the film, with music by Mikis Theodorakis approved the use of his composition Dromoi Palioi ("Old Roads") in a modern arrangement before his death, with an international cast, including notable actors, his stepfather, the late Greek actor Kostas Voutsas, in his final film appearance, Eric Roberts, Greek-Australian Costas Mandylor, Rico Simonini, Maria Korinthiou, Mihalis Markatis, Iphigenia Makri, Vangelis Mourikis and others.